DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-unit/create-internal-unit.md

     !!! note

-        If you want to modify the default values for KubeEdge and Kant image repositories, you can navigate to the **Global cluster kant-system namespace** and modify the corresponding parameters in the ConfigMap configuration file: kubeedgeImageRepo and kantImageRepo.
+        If you want to modify the default values for KubeEdge and Kant container registries, you can navigate to the **Global cluster kant-system namespace** and modify the corresponding parameters in the ConfigMap configuration file: kubeedgeImageRepo and kantImageRepo.

         - ConfigMap configuration file name: dynamic-properties-config
         - Example parameters are as follows: